sparkslabs/toys/spec.md

   May be operated directly
   Communicates with one or more Toys in the local vicinity using a Web API

+Story: Getting things started:

-In order to store a value from toy
+  In order to store a value from Toy
-As a toy controller
+  As a Toy Controller
   I need the web service to accept a PUT request to a path

-In order to retrieve a value from toy
+  In order to retrieve a value from Toy
-As a toy controller
+  As a Toy Controller
   I need the web service to accept a GET request to a path

+  In order to make the Toy do something
+  As a Toy Controller
+  I need the Toy's web service to accept a POST request to a path

+Story: Later on down the line:

-In order to retrieve timely information from a toy
+  In order to retrieve timely information from a Toy As a Toy Controller
-As a toy controller
   I need to webservice to accept web socket connection requests, and to update me when a resource changes

   In order to control a toy in a timely fashion
-As a toy controller
+  As a Toy Controller
   I need to webservice to accept web socket connection requests, to allow me to send it control messages.

-In order to make the toy do something
-As a toy controller
-I need the toy's web service to accept a POST request to a path
+Thoughts:
+  When a toy recieves a message (get, put, post) for a resource it doesn't publish, it should throw back a web exception

+  A web exception needs defining
+    A web exception is an application concept sitting on top of an HTTP concept It is likely to a be a 400 error for undefined values For values relating to misuse of a behaviour a 500 series reponse is likely to ve appropriate

+  A web value needs defining